-5.1 Workflow Canvas Parameters
+6.1 Workflow Canvas Parameters

-The workflow canvas displays a number of parameters that may be set by the user (see Figure 2).
-Under "Setup Directories" the user is only required to set the ROOT_DATA_DIR to the working directory for the data set(s) to be reduced, which, by default, is set to the directory containing the standard UVES test data.
+The workflow canvas displays a number of parameters that may be set by the user (see Figure 4.0.2).
+Under "Setup Directories" the user is only required to set the ROOT_DATA_DIR to the working directory for the DataSet(s) to be reduced, which, by default, is set to the directory containing the demo data.
 Raw data should be stored in a subdirectory of ROOT_DATA_DIR, defined by the parameter RAWDATA_DIR, which is recursively scanned by the Data Organiser actor for input raw data.
-If required, the user may edit the directories BOOKKEEPING_DIR, LOGS_DIR, TMP_PRODUCTS_DIR, and END_PRODUCTS_DIR, which correspond to the directories where book-keeping files, logs, temporary products and end products are stored, respectively (see the Reflex User Manual for further details; Forchì 2010).
+The directory CALIB_DATA_DIR, which is within the pipeline installation directory, is also scanned by the Data Organiser actor to find any static calibrations that may be missing in your DataSet(s).
+If required, the user may edit the directories BOOKKEEPING_DIR, LOGS_DIR, TMP_PRODUCTS_DIR, and END_PRODUCTS_DIR, which correspond to the directories where book-keeping files, logs, temporary products and end products are stored, respectively (see the Reflex User Manual for further details; Forchì 2012).

 Under the "Global Parameters" area of the workflow canvas, the user may set the FITS_VIEWER parameter to the command used for running his/her favourite application for inspecting FITS files.
-Currently this is set by default to fv, but other applications, such as ds9 and gaia for example, may be useful for inspecting image data.
+Currently this is set by default to fv, but other applications, such as ds9, skycat and gaia for example, may be useful for inspecting image data.

-By default the EraseDirs parameter is set to false, which means that no directories are cleaned before executing the workflow, and the recipe actors will work in Lazy mode (see Section 5.2.4), reusing the previous pipeline recipe outputs where input files and parameters are the same as for the previous execution, which saves considerable processing time.
-Sometimes it is desirable to set the EraseDirs parameter to true, which forces the workflow to recursively delete the contents of the directories specified by BOOKKEEPING_DIR, LOGS_DIR and TMP_PRODUCTS_DIR.
+By default the EraseDirs parameter is set to false, which means that no directories are cleaned before executing the workflow, and the recipe actors will work in Lazy mode (see Section 6.2.4), reusing the previous pipeline recipe outputs where input files and parameters are the same as for the previous execution, which saves considerable processing time.
+Sometimes it is desirable to set the EraseDirs parameter to true, which forces the workflow to recursively delete the contents of the directories specified by BOOKKEEPING_DIR, LOGS_DIR, and TMP_PRODUCTS_DIR.
 This is useful for keeping disk space usage to a minimum and will force the workflow to fully rereduce the data each time the workflow is run.